-Specify the retry time for failed connections to the source or destination database By default, if DTS fails to connect to the source or destination database, DTS retries within the next 12 hours.
-You can specify the retry time based on your needs.
-If DTS reconnects to the source and destination databases within the specified time, DTS resumes the data migration task.
+Specify the retry time range for failed connections to the source or destination database By default, if DTS fails to connect to the source or destination database, DTS retries within the following 12 hours.
+You can specify the retry time range based on your business requirements.
+If DTS is reconnected to the source and destination databases within the specified time range, DTS resumes the data migration task.
 Otherwise, the data migration task fails.Note When DTS retries a connection, you are charged for the DTS instance.
-We recommend that you specify the retry time based on your business needs.
+We recommend that you specify the retry time range based on your business needs.
 You can also release the DTS instance at your earliest opportunity after the source and destination instances are released.

 - Before you can start the data migration task, a precheck is performed.
 You can start the data migration task only after the task passes the precheck.

 - If the task fails to pass the precheck, you can click the icon next to each failed item to view details.

 - After you troubleshoot the issues based on the causes, you can run a precheck again.